How can I avoid P2P crypto scams and protect my assets?

 How to prevent chargeback scams:

-• Only trade with verified merchants.
-Verified P2P merchants on OKX require a higher level of identity verification, so P2P disputes can be handled more efficiently.
+Only trade with verified merchants.
+Verified P2P merchants on our platform require a higher level of identity verification, so P2P disputes can be handled more efficiently.

 5. In-person cash transactions